amacevedof/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## The Tidy Data Set

-This tidy data that can be used for later analysis using the Human Activity Recognition Using Smartphones Data Set.
+This tidy data can be used for later analysis using the Human Activity Recognition Using Smartphones Data Set.

 The R script called run_analysis.R that does the following: